osint-inc/vulnhub-ctf-writeups/README.md

-# TryHackMe: Free Cybersecurity Path
+# VulnHub: Free Cybersecurity Path

 This comprehensive [VunlHub](https://vulnhub.com) learning path is designed to guide you from a novice to an expert within the cybersecurity domain.